k-tsushima/Shin-Barliman/templates/README.md

-## To run all tests under both Chez and Racket
+## To run all tests under both Chez Scheme and Racket

+To run the tests in both Chez Scheme and Racket, run this command from the terminal, from this 'template' directory:

 ```
 /bin/sh test.sh